adaltas/node-nikita/src/service/init.coffee.md

 ## Options

+* `backup` (string|boolean)
+  Create a backup, append a provided string to the filename extension or a timestamp if value is not a string, only apply if the target file exists and is modified.
 * `context` (object)
-  The context object used to render the scripts file
+  The context object used to render the scripts file.
 * `engine`
   Template engine to use.
-Nunjucks by default
+Nunjucks by default.
 * `filters` (function)
   Filter function to extend the nunjucks engine.
 * `local`
   Treat the source as local instead of remote, only apply with "ssh" option.
 * `name` (string)
   The name of the destination file.
 Use the name of the template if missing.
 * `skip_empty_lines`
   Remove empty lines.
 * `source` (boolean) REQUIRED
   The source of startup script template.
 * `target` (string) OPTIONAL
   The destination file. `/etc/init.d/crond` or `/etc/systemd/system/crond.service` for example.
   If no provided, nikita put it on the default folder based on the service daemon provider,the OS and use the source filename as the name.
 * `uid`
   File user name or user id.
 * `gid`
   File group name or group id.
 * `mode`
   File mode (permission and sticky bits), default to `0666`, in the for of `{mode: 0o744}` or `{mode: "744"}`.

 ## Callback parameters

 * `err`
   Error object if any.
 * `status`
   Indicates if the init script was reloaded.

 ## Source Code